 Kallista, the neutral tiefling druid

-As a final reminder: since beginning this series we have been showing how versatile characters can be when your primary (or only) resource is the current Player’s Handbook.
+As a final reminder: since beginning this series we have been showing how versatile characters can be when your primary resource is the Player’s Handbook.
 Roleplayers in general want unique characters and it’s easy to go down a rabbit-hole to seek out some esoteric tome to create a compelling character.
 If that’s your thing, have at it.
 We don’t judge.
 We happen to enjoy going down the rabbit-hole too.
 But to some—especially to younger players, newcomers, or casual gamers—it can be overwhelming.
 We encourage you to use these characters as you’d like whether they be as NPCs or PCs.
-Please let us know if you do work them into your campaigns.
-No credit or attribution is necessary; we’d love to hear from you.

 Today we give you Kallista Hope, the neutral good half-orc warlock.“Neverwinter.
 A pinnacle of civilization for the entire Sword Coast.
 A place where one can live in anonymity if not in acceptance.
 My relationship with my home city is dichotomous.
 On the one hand, I loathe the bustling streets filled with street vendors trying to encourage you to part from the last of your copper.
 I detest the divided loyalties of its people.
 And I hate the passers-through, mostly the tradesmen on their way to or from Luskan.